note: this page is quite old and some of it is wrong, it really needs an update

 Gamtec

-I had no idea this one existed (despite having played their only two known games) until I found this excellent site, which goes some way towards making all my efforts on this page redundant. um. yeah.
+Not so long ago I had no idea this one existed (despite having played two of their games) until I found this excellent site, which goes some way towards making all my efforts on this page redundant. um. yeah.
 Balls.
-Anyway, their known games so far are "Fire Dragon" (a Snake clone) and "Wisdom Boy" (a puzzle game, developed by the even more mysterious Sun Team), both of which had the copyright info removed when I played them.
+Anyway, this is another company involved with the Gamate, but they also produced NES games including "Fire Dragon" (a Snake clone) and "Wisdom Boy" (a puzzle game, somehow associated with Sun Team), both of which had the copyright info removed when I played them, and a whole shitload of Mega Drive stuff.

 Ramar International (Rinco)/Tony Tech